How do I figure out which route I need to use?

 Why isn't every stop listed in the route schedule?

 We have over 250 stops, just in Blacksburg.
-This would make the route schedule really complex!
+Listing every stop would make the route schedule really complex!
+However, our app and rider information tools provide estimated times for every stop.

 What is a time check?

-Most routes have two time checks, which mark a point the bus must be at, at a certain time.
-Our schedule operates on departure times, so if a bus gets to a time check early then it cannot leave until the time check is met.
-These are used as points of reference for riders and drivers, to make sure we stay on schedule.
-Time checks are marked on the maps with yellow triangles.
+Time checks are points on a bus route that help ensure we stay on schedule.
+Typically there is one on campus and another off campus.
+Our schedule operates on departure times, so if a bus gets to a time check early, then it cannot leave until the time check is met.
+These are used as chronological points of reference for riders and drivers, to make sure we stay on schedule.
+Time checks are marked with yellow triangles on the downloadable maps located on our website.

 Where can I get off the bus?